First Tikal–Calakmul War: All-out war

 In 561 (9.6.6.15.17) the ruler known as Sky Witness was crowned at Los Alcranes.
-His reign began the Kaan dynasty in Calakmul.
+His reign began the Kaan dynasty in Dzibanche.

 Sky Witness played a major role in the politics of the Maya.
 He forged an alliance with Caracol, which had previously been a major ally of Tikal.

 In 562 (9.6.7.16.2) Wak Chan K’awiil, Ajaw of Tikal, was captured and sacrificed by soldiers from Caracol during a raid directly into the city of Tikal.
 His death ended the reign of his dynasty in Tikal.

 In 564 (9.6.9.16.12) troops from Tikal had a victory in Caracol, but it was short lived.

 In 572 (9.6.18.0.14) the year Sky Witness died Tikal was defeated.

 Aftermath

 The political and economic implications of defeat by Calakmul had a major impact on Tikal.
 South of Tikal city but still in the kingdom was Mutul, Mutul actually prospered slightly from the war.
 Tikal remained one of the most powerful cities in Peten, even in the world, but having lost much of its importance power partially transferred to Mutul.

 In 695 (9.13.2.14.19) 123 years later Tikal would turn the tables in Calakmul.